-There are several types of federal loan.
+There are several types of federal loans.

 Need-Based Loans or Subsidized Federal Loans

-Also known as Subsidized Federal Loans, these are the most generous type of loans for a student to complete their higher education as they carry a low interest and are long term.
+Also known as Subsidized Federal Loans, these are the most generous type of loans for a student to complete their higher education as they carry a low interest and are long-term.